sst/sst/www/docs/constructs/Script.md

 description: "Docs for the sst.Script construct in the @serverless-stack/resources package"
 ---

-The `Script` construct is a higher level CDK construct that makes it easy to run a script during the deployment process.
+The `Script` construct is a higher level CDK construct that makes it easy to run a script in a Lambda function during the deployment process.
 It provides a simple way to build and bundle the script function; and allows you to pass parameter values based on outputs from other constructs in your SST app.
 So you don't have to hard code values in your script.
+You can also set it to run before or after any of the stacks or resources are deployed in your app.

 A few things to note:
-- The script is not run locally.
-It runs inside a Lambda function;
+- It does not run locally.
+It runs inside a Lambda function.
-- The script gets run on every deployment;
+- It gets run on every deployment.
-- The script can run for a maximum of 15 minutes;
+- It can run for a maximum of 15 minutes.
-- Live Lambda Dev is not enabled for scripts.
+- [Live Lambda Dev](../live-lambda-development.md) is not enabled for these functions.

 ## Initializer